dthelegend/diss/main.typ

 Work on the project seems to be going smoothly.
 The work previously identified for Phase One has been completed and some of the Phase two work has begun to be tackled.

 The current main challenge to implementation is the current inability to "un-reduce" solutions to their equivalent solution in the original problem.
-This is not possible/expensive for some of the reductions as far as I can tell.
-One way to solve this is to implement a consumable Reducer pattern that requires a reference to the original problem in order to reduce it, not sure on how it will be implemented in the final solver as of right now.
+This might not be possible or may be expensive for some of the reductions.

 Most of the work now has to focus on the implementation of the reductions and solvers outlined above and then benchmarking them to find the best possible combination of QUBO Solver and Sat Solver as these reductions and solutions have varying properties that may cause some solvers to be more efficient for some reductions than others.